UKGovCamp/www.ukgovcamp.com/src/pages/become-a-sponsor.md

 ---
 # Become a sponsor

 UKGovCamp is a space for people to make the public sector better.
 We do an annual unconference, collaborate on Slack and provide grants for other events.
-Our next event is on Saturday 17 January 2026 in Birmingham.
+Our next event is on Saturday 17 January 2026 in Birmingham, the first we have run outside London.
 We need to raise at least £30,000 to cover costs, plus more if we want to provide a grant fund in 2026.
 Read more on our [about us page](https://www.ukgovcamp.com/about/).

 ## Sponsorship levels